apexpl/apexpl.github.io/bitcoin_cash_sv_abc_transaction_signatures.md

 &nbsp; | 0x02 to signify the beginning of S.
 S Length | The length of the S value.
 S | The S value of the signature.
 Hash Type | The hash type, for BTC transactions this will be 0x01.
-For BCH transactions though, this canges to 0x41.
+For BCH transactions though, this changes to 0x41.

-The DER signature is still generated the exact same way as with BTC transactions, the only difference being the end of the DER signature changes from 0x01 to 0x40.
+The DER signature is still generated the exact same way as with BTC transactions, the only difference being the end of the DER signature changes from 0x01 to 0x41.
 That's it.

-## Exanoke
+## Example

 For an example, we will be signing a transaction with the following inputs and outputs: